krish15dhawan/sagex-ai-triage/README.md

 **Decision:** Use low temperature (or equivalent) + strict formatting rules.
 **Why:** Triage should be stable across runs; creativity is not the goal.

-### 5) Evidence + rationale included
-**Decision:** Each ticket includes quoted evidence from the input plus a short rationale for severity/priority.
-**Why:** Reviewers want to see “why did the model decide this,” not just the result.

 ---

 ## Prompting approach (exact intent)